 Set yourself up for good posture while feeding/pumping

-- Choose a chair or spot on the couch that offers enough room for you to get comfortable.
+- Choose a chair or spot on the couch that offers enough room for you to get yourself comfortable.

 - Make sure your entire body feels relaxed and supported in the spot you’re nursing or pumping.

 - Use a footstool if your feet are not able to be flat on the floor.
 It can take pressure off your back by elevating your legs that extra little bit.
 Have you ever sat on a tall stool with no footbar and your feet can’t touch the ground?
-Your body may be tenser or it may just be more difficult to feel settled and relaxed.
+Your body may be more tense or it may just be more difficult to feel settled and relaxed.

 - Use pillows to support you so you can support your baby.
 Adjust the pillows before you latch your baby.
 You may need different pillows for nursing on the couch than when you nurse lying down in bed in the middle of the night.
 Avoid using a pillow under your baby because that can interfere with their head and neck being able to extend for a deep latch.

-- Skin-to-skin contact with your baby helps them to feed better and reduces stress levels.
+- Skin to skin contact with your baby helps them to feed better and reduces stress levels.

 Posture tips while nursing & pumping

-- Lean back - a laid-back nursing position can help keep you from slouching forward.
-When you slouch forward, you put a strain on your shoulders and neck as you crane to look at your baby.
+- Lean back - a laid back nursing position can help keep you from slouching forward.
+When you slouch forward, you put strain on your shoulders and neck as you crane to look at your baby.
 It also makes it harder for your baby to latch without tucking their chin downward which is the opposite of how to help the baby get a deep latch.
 Place a pillow behind your lower back for support if you feel your body slump or slouch while leaning back in your chair of choice.

 - Shoulders should be relaxed and open.
 Get in the practice of taking a deep breath after setting yourself up to nurse or pump, reminding yourself to relax your shoulders down.

 - Wear your baby in a sling.
-This keeps your baby close and able to nurse while you walk around giving you a break from sitting every time you nurse your baby.
+This keeps your baby close and able to nurse while you walk around giving you a break from sitting everytime you nurse your baby.
 Make sure you have a sling that is the right choice for your body and are using it as directed.

 - Use a heat pack on your shoulders to help relieve sore muscles and melt tension away.
 Heat is also shown to help increase milk flow.

-- A massage roller - you know the one you use to help gently stroke your chest to work out a clog or encourage milk flow, it can also be used on your forearms, neck, shoulders, and back.
+- A massage roller - you know the one you use to help gently stroke your chest to work out a clog or encourage milk flow, it can also be used on your forearms, neck, shoulders and back.